binocarlos/passport-service-gui/README.md

 #### LoginForm

 A single tabbed form with just the login option.
+This form is designed to speak to the `/login` endpoint.

  * onLogin - a function to run when the user has logged in

 #### RegisterForm

 A single tabbed form with just the register option.
+This form is designed to speak to the `/register` endpoint.

  * onRegister - a function to run when the user has registered

+#### UserForm

+A form for the user to update their details.
+You pass a [biro](https://github.com/binocarlos/biro) schema as the `schema` property to control the fields that appear in the form.
+This form is designed to speak to the `/details` endpoint.

+ * title - the title above the form
+ * onUpdate - a function to run when the user has updated their details
+ * schema - a [biro](https://github.com/binocarlos/biro) schema for the form

 ## UserLoader